 The PSE summer school macroeconomics program introduces participants to cutting-edge research on the topics listed below, and familiarizes them with the relevant methods needed to analyze them (econometric analysis, dynamic modelling).
 The objective of the course is to equip the participants with the background and tools that are needed to both contribute to these dynamic fields in terms of research, as well as to perform policy design and evaluation.

-- Unemployment in macroeconomics – Jean-Olivier Hairault
+- Labor Macroeconomics – Jean-Olivier Hairault

 - Bubbles – Gilles Saint-Paul

 Fiscal policy is an important field of analysis in macroeconomics, which has recently evolved and advanced.
 In this part of the PSE summer school in macroeconomics we will analyze the optimal design of fiscal policy in closed and open economies, with a particular focus on capital taxes, and on the determinants of sovereign debt and default.
 All these will be treated in reference to the frontier research on the topic.

 Macro Public Finance (Axelle Ferriere)

 3. International Dimensions of Fiscal Policy

 Heathcote, Jonathan, Kjetil Storesletten and Giovanni L. Violante (2017).
 “Optimal Tax Progressivity: An Analytical Framework”, The Quarterly Journal of Economics.